 Ryan Library – This is your main music research location.
 Our university library has tons of music related materials from scores to periodicals to information about citing music sources.
 Click here to explore our available resources.

 Crill Performance Hall – Music students have many opportunities to rehearse and practice in our performance hall – an acoustically excellent performance facility.

 The Student Lobbies – The main floor Cooper Music Center student lobby is the best place to see who is coming and going.
 The downstairs student lobby is the ideal place for study sessions or to watch Dr. Who with your friends on your laptop.
 The upstairs lobby is a quiet corner that is perfect for chilling out or, if you are lucky, watching some whales spout.
 All three lobbies are often used to grab some quick (and not so quick) naps.

-The Music Department Staff – Mary Boles-Allen, Laurie Oliver and Betsy Northam are here to help you.
-Mary, the Music Department Assistant, can assist you with music scholarship applications and information, scholarship and department major requirements compliance, private music lesson course authorizations, sheet music inquiries, and graphics for music events.
-Laurie Oliver is the Building Coordinator and can help you schedule rehearsal space, point you to the location of a rehearsal , keep you up to date on schedules and provide you keys to various places in the building.
-Betsy Northam is our Receptionist and Special Events Coordinator and can help you with lockers, practice room keys, and tickets for PLNU Events.
+The Music Department Staff – Are here to help you.
+The Music Department Assistant assists you with music scholarship applications and information, scholarship and department major requirements compliance, private music lesson course authorizations, sheet music inquiries, and graphics for music events.
+The Building Coordinator schedules classroom, rehearsal and performance space, coordinates student recital schedules, and responds to equipment and maintenance needs.
+The Receptionist/Special Events Coordinator issues instrument storage lockers and practice room keys, tickets for PLNU events, and orders your concert attire.
 Our students never hesitate to ask our staff about anything.

 The PLNU Campus – A walk around the campus, enjoying the fresh sea air and view of the ocean, is a great way to recharge yourself when you need to clear your mind.
 Students never tire of the beauty of our campus.